ro-berto/build/scripts/slave/README.recipes.md

 recipes.

 Args:
-  api (RecipeApi): With the dependencies injected by the calling recipe. target_mastername (str): Which master to derive the configuration off of. target_testername (str): likewise revision (str): A string representing the commit hash of the revision to
+  target_mastername (str): Which master to derive the configuration off of. target_testername (str): likewise revision (str): A string representing the commit hash of the revision to